The Holy Spirit or my conscience?

 (LISTEN TO AUDIO VERSION)

-Hebrews chapter 11 verse 6 tells us, that without faith it is impossible to please God.
+Hebrews chapter 11, verse 6 tells us that without faith, it is impossible to please God.

-But without faith, it is impossible to [walk with God and] please Him, for whoever comes [near] to God must [necessarily] believe that God exists and that He rewards those who [earnestly and diligently] seek Him.”-Hebrews 11:6
+But without faith, it is impossible to [walk with God and] please Him, for whoever comes [near] to God must [necessarily] believe

-Faith is an essential element in our new life in Christ.
-I call faith the heartbeat of a Christian.
-Our relationship with God through Jesus Christ relies hugely on faith.
+hugely on faith.
 Faith in God is the difference between those who believe in the existence and power of God and those who do not.
 Faith in Jesus Christ is also the difference between those who are saved and those who have not been saved.

 Faith produces righteousness

-Salvation is by Grace through faith- Ephesians 2:8-9.
-We receive eternal life through faith-John 3:16.
-We are justified and made righteous through faith-Romans 3:22, 10:10 and we can continue to live in righteousness through faith-Romans 1:16-17.
+faith-Romans 3:22, 10:10 and we can continue to live in righteousness through faith-Romans 1:16-17.
 We also receive the Holy Spirit and all His gifts by faith- Galatians 3:2.
 Faith in God makes us world overcomers- 1 John 5:4.
-Faith is the key you need to access everything God has in store for you.
+Faith is the key to accessing everything God has in store for you.

 As important as faith is, it is often overlooked by many Christians.
-God says you just can’t please Him if you don’t have faith.
-And Romans 14:23 says “Whatever does not proceed from faith is sin.”
+God says you can’t please Him if you don’t have faith.
+And Romans 14:23 says

+“Whatever does not proceed from faith is sin.”
 Both verses serve a strong caution.
 God is never pleased with the so-called right things that you do when you do them without faith.
 That should tell you how valuable faith is.
 Faith is more precious than gold in 1 Peter 1:7.
-It is a treasure worth keeping and defending.
+It is a

 What is faith?